emkelley/watchmyspotify/README.md

 ### Using the app
 Enter a **Public** Spotify playlist URL in the input box and hit the big green button.
 Keep playlists 50 songs or less.

 Why only 50?
-To be blunt, the YouTube Data API is expensive for an app like this so I use an undocumented endpoint that generates playlists from an array of IDs - and that is the bottleneck.
+I use an undocumented endpoint that generates playlists from an array of video IDs with a hard cap at 50 videos.

 ![](demo.gif)